Bhargav-P-Y/AI-Projects/README.md

 # AI projects
-A repository consisting of 3 AI projects!
+A repository consisting of my AI projects!